tusharmishra288/ML-supervised-algorithms/README.md

 # ML-alogorithms

-Some of the basic supervised machine learning alogrithms implementation.
+Implementation of basic supervised machine learning alogrithms used in machine learning.